 For one, being outside of Europe will almost certainly have an impact on companies located in the UK, and enjoying access to the common market.
 Banking and Finance being the huge one, where London remains the Global Financial hub.
 Will this change as Britain becomes an outsider?
 Other examples would include Nissan and its giant factory in Sunderland, that exports vast numbers of vehicles into Europe.

 And if Britain votes to stay in – things will likely deteriorate further for Britain.
 Europe was at War just half a century ago.
-Memories linger, in spite of political effort and I would suspect that Britain, remaining in the EU, would be punished for having the audacity to even consider leaving.
+Memories linger, in spite of the political effort and I would suspect that Britain, remaining in the EU, should punish for having the audacity to even consider leaving.

 For what it’s worth, I think exit now is not such a bad thing.

 Finance wise, the figures vary, depending on the site you refer to but for argument’s sake for the $19.1bn in 2014 contributions, the UK received $9.2bn back – not what appears to be a very good deal!
-The surplus of course, goes into propping up or developing the peripheral and largely former Eastern European countries, who are benefiting from huge contributions.
+The surplus, of course, goes into propping up or developing the peripheral and largely former Eastern European countries, which are benefiting from huge contributions.

-Then there is the colossal wasted and un-necessary spending the EU is renown for – some of which beggars belief.
+Then there is the colossal waste and un-necessary spending the EU is renown for – some of which beggars belief.

 Any one of these metrics make the case for leaving blindingly obvious.
-However, there are risks and downside – albeit those risks are likely to be less now than if this were revisited in ten tears time!
+However, there are risks and downside – albeit those risks are likely to less now than if this is revisited in ten tears time!

 US interest Rates

 Oh, well these were left on hold until Brexit is sorted out!
 Well that and concerns over the US labour market, but this should give you an idea of the weight that Brexit is having on global financial markets.

 June the 23rd is the day of reckoning and one of truly historic significance – watch this space and make sure you have some protection on your investments as it could be a bumpy ride!